jcbrinfo/bakfile/README.md

    information, see documentation of the `--numeric-owner` option of GNU Tar and [http://serverfault.com/a/445504](http://serverfault.com/a/445504).
 This means you should not change existing names and IDs.
-If you do and `tar` does not restore ownership correctly, see the “How to change owners in batch” subsection bellow.
+If you do and `tar` does not restore ownership correctly, see the “How to change ownership in batch” subsection bellow.

    **Note:** Whenever possible, you should avoid re-using the names or UIDs of